ESE Special Topics Course Offerings

 ESE 6800-001 – Creating New Ventures with Emerging Technologies

-Description: Given the rapid pace of change in emerging technologies and the opportunity to create new businesses and even disrupt existing markets, there is a need for students to have a good understanding of these emerging technologies and how to apply them to create new ventures that drive sustainable value.
-This course explores key emerging technology areas, such as Internet of Things, Artificial Intelligence/Machine Learning, AR/VR, Drones, Security/Blockchain, 3D Printing, and 5G Wireless Networks, and provides frameworks and examples for creating new applications and ventures based on these technologies.
-Topics include: a review of emerging technology areas including the landscape and key trends; frameworks for identifying key challenges and new opportunity areas; steps for evaluating, developing, validating, and launching new ventures based on emerging technologies; and instruction on how to create and deliver compelling business plans and venture pitches.
-Students get to apply knowledge from the course in a group project focused on designing a potential application and pitching a venture that would leverage the emerging technologies covered in the course.
+Description: This course explores key emerging technology areas, such as Internet of Things, Artificial Intelligence/Machine Learning, AR/VR, Drones, Security/Blockchain, 3D Printing, and 5G Wireless Networks, and provides frameworks and examples for creating new applications and ventures based on these technologies.
+Topics include: steps for evaluating, developing, validating, and launching new ventures based on emerging technologies; and instruction on how to create and deliver compelling business plans and venture pitches.
+Students apply knowledge from the course in a group project focused on designing a potential application and pitching a venture that would leverage the emerging technologies covered in the course.